 Planning Unit -> Faculty

 I am an associate professor of economics at the Indian Statistical Institute - Delhi Center.
-I work on economic growth, business cycles, and macroeconomic policy using applied dynamic general equilibrium models.
+I work on growth, fluctuations, and macroeconomic policy using applied dynamic general equilibrium models.
 A part of my work has an India focus.
 I have recently been working on

 Indian economic growth, optimal fiscal and monetary policy within the context of emerging market business cycle models, and growth models with endogenous investment specific technological change.